MikaMinkkinen/presentation2/PITCHME.md

-How to be good?
+# How to be good?
-# accesspoint.fi

 ---